As you review orders for potential fraud, the following insights can help you figure out when it’s time to speak directly to the cardholder.

 First, consider whether it’s worth the time to call at all.
-Researching contact information and then calling adds a significant amount of time to the review process, in exchange for the possibility of certainty.
-If the expected benefit of that certainty is pretty low, though, you’re better off just making a judgment call and moving on.
+Researching contact information and calling the customer—sometimes more than once—adds a significant amount of time to the review process, in exchange for only the possibility of certainty.
+If the expected benefit of that certainty is pretty low, you’re better off just an informed judgment call and moving on.

 Phone or Email?

 In general, you’re more likely to reach a fraudster rather than the cardholder via email rather than over the phone, and it’s harder to distinguish fraudsters’ email addresses from cardholders’ email addresses as well.
-Creating a new email account takes a matter of seconds, while obtaining a new mobile or landline number is considerably more difficult.
-There are ways to obtain Voice over IP (or VoIP) phone numbers more quickly, but fortunately there are also ways to look these up.
-For this reason, verifying an order (that is, confirming it was legitimate and releasing the hold) through email is generally inadvisable.
+Creating a new email account, phone number, or Voice over IP (or VoIP) number takes a matter of minutes.
+For this reason, verifying an order (confirming it was legitimate and releasing the hold) via email is generally inadvisable.

 Precautions When Calling

 There are services available that can do reverse lookups on phone numbers, which can be helpful when trying to confirm that the phone number does in fact belong to the cardholder.
 These services will also usually indicate the carrier and line type.
 VoIP lines are riskier because they are easier to generate.